bhavanaeh/Virtual-Personal-Assistant-Sheldon/README.md

 # Virtual Personal Assistant
-> Always wanted to have my personal assistant and well considering the current situation the only way that could happen was 'virtually'.
+> Always wanted to have my personal assistant but the only way that could happen is 'virtually'.
 So here's a little fun project I made after binge watching The Big Bang Theory for the millionth time xD

 ![Python](https://img.shields.io/badge/python-v3.6+-blue.svg)
 ![Dependencies](https://img.shields.io/badge/dependencies-up%20to%20date-brightgreen.svg)